 2. A musical theatre song that wows your audience: “Flight”

 Here at Theater Love, we are big fat fans of this song.
-It’s unbelievably versatile — we love it as a duet for two women, as a tenor solo, and we think it’s one of the best best musical theatre songs for sopranos out there.
+It’s unbelievably versatile — we love it as a duet for two women, as a tenor solo, and we think it’s one of the best best audition songs for sopranos out there.
 It starts out quietly, drawing your listeners in right away.
 Then, it explodes into the most gorgeous, soaring runs.

 3. When you want to stand out at an audition: “Sleepy Man”

 Have you ever seen a production of The Robber Bridegroom?
 Neither have we.
 That means that this song is a great piece if you want something unexpected.
 All of the footage we could find is pretty dated (Idina even sang it back in the day).
 It has a lovely lullaby feel, and we love that it’s not super predictable.
 Plus, we guarantee that none of the other sopranos in the room will be singing the same thing.